-From where I sit, I’m admiring two 14th Century towers built to defend the entrance of the old Port.
-The Saint Nicolas Tower is probably one of the most photographed towers in La Rochelle.
+From where I sit, I’m admiring two 14th Century towers built to defend the old Port entrance.
+The Saint Nicolas Tower is probably one of the most photographed buildings in La Rochelle.
 It’s impressive no matter what vantage point.
-The French City of La Rochelle is situated on the Atlantic Ocean and was a major harbor on the Bay of Biscay exporting cheese, wine and salt.
+The French city of La Rochelle is situated on the Atlantic Ocean and was a major harbor on the Bay of Biscay exporting cheese, wine, and salt.
 Just north of La Rochelle is an Island, Ile de Ré, which produces anywhere from 2,000 to 3,000 tons of salt per year.
-I was told not to leave La Rochelle without purchasing the finest salt in all of France, Fleur de sel.
-I made sure before we set sail to purchase this salt at the local market.
+Baptiste told me not to leave La Rochelle without purchasing the most refined salt in all of France, Fleur de sel.
+I made sure before we set sail to buy this salt at the local market.

-The Old Port streets are lined with boutiques, locally owned and operated restaurants and plenty of places to enjoy a coffee or glass of wine.
-The French encourage long lunch breaks where businesses shut down between 12pm and 2:00pm.
+The Old Port streets are lined with boutiques, locally owned and operated restaurants, and plenty of places to enjoy a coffee or glass of wine.
+The French encourage long lunch breaks where businesses shut down between 12 pm and 2:00 pm.
 In La Rochelle, metered parking is FREE between 12-2 to motivate people to have lunch with friends and co-workers.
-Please note, restaurants will close after lunch and reopen around 7:00pm.
+Please note, restaurants will close after lunch and reopen around 7:00 pm.
 You will occasionally find a restaurant serving small plates and wine but don’t plan on going out for dinner before seven.
 The charming town encourages everyone to delight in an evening sip ’n’ stroll.
 Enjoy a glass of wine at your favorite local spot while the sunsets.